hridaya423/shiba/wiki/COOLIFY_SETUP.md

 1. Go to your Coolify project
 2. Click "Deploy" or "Redeploy"
 3. Wait for the build to complete
+4. Check the container logs to ensure it's starting properly

 ### 3. Complete MediaWiki Setup

-Once the container is running:
+Once the container is running (check logs to confirm):
 1. Visit your wiki URL: `https://ho4cc0cs4s880cckwgg4o8kg.a.selfhosted.hackclub.com`
 2. You should see the MediaWiki installation wizard
 3. Follow the setup process: